Men's and Ladies' Golf Leagues

 The Legion offers scholarships for high school students, boys state, providing Color Guard for football, basketball, and baseball.
 They also provide Color Guard and Firing Squad for funerals, Memorial Day Services at Curtis, Moorefield, and Stockville cemeteries, Veteran's Day Program at MVHS, and Fall Festival Parade, among other things.

-Meetings are held the third Monday of every month at the Curtis Community Center.
+Meetings are held the third Monday of every month at the Curtis Community Center at 7:00pm.

 We take pride in our veterans and would welcome any new members.